 Advanced Jewelry Photography Course, level 4

-This course – Jewelry Photography Part 1 – Studio Work is an extensive course in jewelry photography.
+This course – Jewelry Photography Part 1 – Studio Work is an extensive course in jewelry photography made for professionals and emerging photographers.
 As with most of the Photigy training, it is free form and as such, you get a real-world look at how product photography is created in the studio.

 The first part is an introduction and a look at the equipment that you will need to begin to create jewelry based product photography.

 Part 2 is two separate workshops that were held in 2013.
 The first one was an online workshop with students attending online and covers shooting a single object with multiple items combined.
 The second was recorded with students live in the studio as well as those who attended online.
 It covers the shooting of a wide range of jewelry items, textures, and settings.

 The remainder of the training tackles other areas of professional jewelry photography including working with various backgrounds and settings and shooting for catalog work which usually means you need to handle a lot of different items and get them right in the camera.
 This is important since to do it in post work would take too much time for too many items.

 There is also training on how to make do-it-yourself (DYI) items in the studio to both save money, but sometimes you have to learn to improvise.
 Finally there is a session on how to work with focus stacking when you need to get the shot just perfect and it can’t be done entirely in the camera.

 Alex begins by going over the course and highlighting those things that are most important to get the most from this training.

 Explores the kind of equipment that you should have to work with jewelry.
 You will learn about cameras, why you need a macro lens to photograph jewelry, LED lights, light modifiers, and more.